 As the COVID-19 pandemic continues to take a toll on the Canadian economy, many continue to need additional financial relief to help them survive the negative impact of the pandemic on their business and their corresponding cash flow.
-By now we are familiar with the financial support and lending programs that have been introduced by the federal government over the course of 2020, including: the Canada Emergency Business Account (CEBA) Program, the BDC Co-Lending Program, the EDC Loan Guarantee Program, and BDC Working Capital Loan Program.
+By now we are familiar with the financial support and lending programs that have been introduced by the federal government since the pandemic’s onset in 2020, including: the Canada Emergency Business Account (CEBA) Program, the BDC Co-Lending Program, the EDC Loan Guarantee Program, and BDC Working Capital Loan Program.

-In response to the continuing need of Canadian businesses for further financial relief, the federal government has announced the implementation of the Highly Affected Sectors Credit Availability Program (HASCAP).
-As of February 1, 2021, HASCAP will be available to provide additional support to highly affected businesses that were otherwise financially viable and stable prior to the pandemic and have subsequently experienced a 50% or greater decline in revenue.
+In January, 2021, in response to the continuing need of Canadian businesses for further financial relief, the federal government announced the implementation of the Highly Affected Sectors Credit Availability Program (HASCAP).
+As of February 1, 2021, HASCAP has been available since February 1, 2021, to provide additional support to highly affected businesses that were otherwise financially viable and stable prior to the pandemic and have subsequently experienced a 50% or greater decline in revenue.